willcook4/threejs-character-animation/README.md

 * [x] - Setup and follow the tutorial and get that working in the browser.
 * [x] - Notate the tutorial with extra notes to write out myslef what is happening.
-* [] - Play around with the paramaters to ensure I actually know what is going on.
+* [x] - Play around with the paramaters to ensure I actually know what is going on.
+* [] - Host the non-react-version on Netlify
 * [] - Setup the same animation setup in (React)[https://reactjs.org/]

 ### Tech used: